Muzammilsajid121/arcore_flutter_plus/README.md

 ---
 ### ArCoreController

-This controller used to add a ArNode using addArCoreNode function, add a ArCoreNode with ancher using a addArCoreNodeWithAncher function and also remove node using removeNode function.
+This controller is used to add an ArNode using the `addArCoreNode` function, add an ArCoreNode with an anchor using the `addArCoreNodeWithAnchor` function, and also remove a node using the `removeNode` function.

 ---